Getting to grips with customer obsession | Turtl

 Executing on insights calls for collaboration at an epic scale across large organizations

-3. Align operations to customer journey
+3. Align operations to the customer journey

 Research shows that customer journey management (33%) is the top digital-related priority for larger organizations, as they aim to deliver an omnichannel experience to the customer.
 And while data provides the foundations for delivering personalized experiences across the customer lifecycle, executing on these insights calls for collaboration at an epic scale across large organizations, and frequently demands major structural changes to how businesses are run.